 An important part of GTE’s approach is being transparent about environmental practices, inviting communities to witness its activities and dispelling myths.
 The goal is to show communities what the company is doing, rather than just talking about it.
 Working with communities in organizing community familiarization trips to GTE facilities has been very effective in increasing local understanding and support.

-In accordance with company policy and Colombia regulations, Gran Tierra regularly monitors and analyzes surface and groundwater using an external lab certified by government authorities; however, a myth that the company often encounters in communities is that lab results released by a corporation must be compromised.
-To counter this, GTE will fund additional independent water studies for local communities if they want to hire their own laboratory (as long as it is certified by Colombian regulators).
+In Colombia, GTE will fund additional independent studies of the water if local communities want to hire their own laboratory (as long as it is certified by Colombian regulators).
 GTE will take its own samples and compare them with the communities’ samples, sharing the results at a community meeting.

 For more information please click here.